arjunthumbayil/NodeOn/text.md

 - Explore the Mongoose Documentation on API Model Methods further?
 - What are options in a Model.findOneAndUpdate method, explore more?
 - API PATCH - Update a user added with emailId?

+- Explore schematype options from the documentation
+- Add required, unique, lowercase, min, minLength, trim
+- Add default
+- Create a custom Validator function for gender
+- Improve the DB schema - PUT all appropriate validations on each field in Schema
+- Add timestamps to the schema